SensoftInc/spidar-sdk/docs/gpr.rst

 GPR
 ***

 This resource retrieves a list of available resources from the GPR.
+The GPR is a sub-resource of the NIC.
+The GPR resource is limited to retrieving system information such as serial and version numbers, and control of the data socket over which trace data are sent.

 .. list-table::
    :widths: 25 75